spatie/guidelines.spatie.be/content/code-style/laravel-php.md

 ### Class defaults

-By default we don't use `final`.
-For our open source stuff we assume that all our users know they are responsible for writing tests for any overwritten behaviour
+By default, we don't use `final`.
+For our open source stuff, we assume that all our users know they are responsible for writing tests for any overwritten behaviour.

 ### Void return types